mikeferguson/stm32/README.md

 ```

 Sudo may or may not be neccessary depending on your group configurations.
+Note: the board/stm32f4discovery.cfg file works well for ST-Link V2 and SWD.

 I tend to use gdb to upload code and interact with the JTAG/STM32.
+The example
-The example makefile has a ".gdbinit" target which exports a .gdbinit file that allows you to run arm-none-eabi-gdb from within the project directory, and exposes a "flash" command to upload firmware, and a "reset" command that works around some quirks in either OpenOCD/Flyswatter/Lack-Of-Moon-Alignment:
+makefile has a ".gdbinit" target which exports a .gdbinit file that allows you
+to run arm-none-eabi-gdb from within the project directory, and exposes a "flash"
+command to upload firmware, and a "reset" command that works around some quirks
+in either OpenOCD/Flyswatter/Lack-Of-Moon-Alignment:

 ```
 cd <project>